 - FIA_AFL.1-the TOE is able to detect when an administrator-configurable positive integer of unsuccessful authentication attempts occur related to user authentication.
-When the defined number of unsuccessful authentication attempts has been met, the TOE locks the user account for 1 minute. - FIA_UAU.2-the TOE requires each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user. - FIA_UAU.5-the TOE supports multiple authentication mechanisms: local password; LDAP; RADIUS; certificate-based LDAP; SAML; and Multi Factor Authentication. - FIA_UID.2-the TOE requires each user to be successfully identified before allowing any other TSFmediated actions on behalf of that user.
+When the defined number of unsuccessful authentication attempts has been met, the TOE locks the user account for an administrator-defined period of time. - FIA_UAU.2-the TOE requires each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user. - FIA_UAU.5-the TOE supports multiple authentication mechanisms: local password; LDAP; RADIUS; certificate-based LDAP; SAML; and Multi Factor Authentication. - FIA_UID.2-the TOE requires each user to be successfully identified before allowing any other TSFmediated actions on behalf of that user.